yngwiewang/carrier/README.md

 # Carrier
 A command-line tool similar to Ansible ad-hoc mode, much more efficient, implemented in Go.

-Just one line of code to execute shell commands on thousands of hosts parallelly.
+Just a binary file, You don't need Python, don't need to install any software or libraries.
+One line of code to execute shell commands on thousands of hosts parallelly.
 Get results in real time.

 # Overview
 Carrier does: